SUSE-Cloud/socok8s/doc/source/deployment/ses-integration.rst

-For SES deployments that have version 5.5 and higher, there is a Salt runner that can create all the users and pools Openstack services require.
+For SES deployments that have version 5.5 and higher, there is a Salt runner that can create all the users and pools OpenStack services require.
 It also generates a yaml configuration that is needed to integrate with SUSE Containerized OpenStack Cloud.
 The integration runner creates separate users for Cinder, Cinder backup, and Glance.
 Both the Cinder and Nova services